kailash-manasarovar/statement/docs/timeline/2023/april.md

 - On the Monday night after the class, I dream I wake up to see the trumpet teacher in my bed, staring at me.
 - He says, "Katharine".
 - I turn my back on him.
 I'm appalled.
+I didn't not want him there.
 He is not someone I want anything to do with.

 ![PP's husband?](../../content/images/vssh-memory-1.PNG)

 - I wake up even more obsessed and in love with the trumpet teacher.
+- This particular trumpet teacher was the [fourth man I have since remembered in the Autumn of 2025](../../crimes/protagonists/vidal-sastre.md#dark-thick-curly-haired-deep-set-man).

 ## Disclosing child sexual abuse to the trumpet teacher